NABU

 • Afforestation of forests, especially mangrove forests, protects against erosion. - photo: haddadToni

-• Two Asity agents hold the seeds of two different mangrove species found in the protected area. - photo: haddadToni
+• Members of Asity Madagascar hold the seeds of two different mangrove species found in the protected area. - photo: haddadToni

 • A fisherman, Enzo (17), reaches to the bottom of his basket for the catch destined for his family after 8 hours of fishing on the Kinkony lake (second largest natural lake in Madagascar). - photo: haddadToni

-• Together with Asity, we promote the expansion of sustainable fish farming in freshwater ponds to reduce pressure on marine resources. - photo: haddadToni
+• Together with Asity Madagascar, we promoted the expansion of sustainable fish farming in freshwater ponds to reduce pressure on marine resources. - photo: haddadToni

-• NABU and Asity support the women's association Fandimaky to sustainably secure the women's income through better marketing of locally handmade products from raphia. - photo: haddadToni
+• NABU and Asity Madagascar supported the women's association Fandimaky to sustainably secure the women's income through better marketing of locally handmade products from raphia. - photo: haddadToni

 • Robin (58) makes a living from selling handmade products.
 The raphia products from Fandimaky women's association are sent to her to reach a wider market. - photo: haddadToni